mfinkle/web-adb/README.md

 ![screenshot](web-adb-screenshot.png)

+## Basic Usage
+* Connected devices are listed in the table
+* Selecting a device will display a panel below the table with more capabilities.
+* The action buttons/images have hover text to help you guess what they do.
+* Clicking on a screenshot will send a `tap` to the device and refresh the screeshot.

 ## Details
 I tried to keep this as minimal as possible.
 A single Python file acts as a very simple API server.
 In addition to several API routes, hiting the root will return a simple single-page webapp.